turtlepod/fx-photo-tag/readme.txt

 == Screenshots ==

-1. Admin Page.
-2. Edit Page.
-3. Add Tag Pop Up.
-4. Add Shortcode in content.
-5. Final result in post content.
+1. Manage your tagged photos.
+2. Click image to add tag.
+3. Click the tag to edit or delete.
+4. Default (black) color scheme.
+5. White color scheme (for dark photo).
+6. Add your photo using shortcode in your post.
+7. Final result.

 == Changelog ==